Alliance for Democracy (Malawi): Results of elections 1994 - present

 Of the 5,871,819 registered voters in Malawi, 20,150 votes were in favor of the AFORD party's candidate, Dindi Gowa Nyasula.
-AFORD managed to rank last losing to the DPP's candidate, Bingu wa Mutharika, in the 2009 presidential election by acquiring .45 percent of the votes in 2009.
-With the death of Chihana in 2006 and the results of the 2009 election, Joyce Banda is the 2009 vice president.
+AFORD managed to rank last losing to the DPP's candidate, Bingu Wa Mutharika, in the 2009 presidential election by acquiring .45 percent of the votes in 2009.
+With the death of Chihana in 2006 and the results of the 2009 election, Joyce Banda became the 2009 vice president.

-In the year of 2014 Malawi's first tripartite elections were held making it the first time Malawians were able to vote for their local governments, members of parliament and president in a single election (commonwealth).
-The AFORD's political support is divided between Enoch Chihana, the son of AFORD's founder Chakufwa Chihana, and Frank Mwenefumbo.
-Of the 7 470 806 registered voters in Malawi, the DPP's presidential candidate Bingu wa Mathrika won with little to no opposition from the AFORD party.
+In the year of 2014 Malawi's first tripartite elections were held, making it the first time Malawians were able to vote for their local governments, members of parliament, and president in a single election (commonwealth).
+The AFORD's political support is divided between Enoch Chihana, the son of AFORD's founder Chakufwa Chihana, and Frank Mwenifumbo.
+Of the 7,470,806 registered voters in Malawi, the DPP's presidential candidate Bingu Wa Mathrika won with little to no opposition from the AFORD party.
 Secretary-General Gridezer Jeffrey argued that AFORD has lacked political representation in the 2014 election and possibly the upcoming 2019 election because AFORD can be described as an outdated party whose political support is concentrated in the small northern population of Malawi.